Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 Form (Form 2) will be mailed.
 RIV has contracted with Canadian Tire to perform federal inspections.
 There are 430 locations.

-Within approximately one week of passing the federal inspection, we will send you a new Canadian Certification label with instructions on where to affix it to your vehicle.
+Within approximately one week of passing the federal inspection, you should recieve a Canadian Certification label with instructions on where to affix it to your vehicle.

 RIV Phones 888-848-8240, Fax 888-346-8235; Hours Mon to Fri: 7:00am - 12:00 midnight (EST), Sat, Sun: 7:00am to 5:00pm (EST)